The matrix taxonomy of finitely complete categories: Triviality and functionality

 \section{Triviality and functionality}

-A matrix $M\in\M(n,m,k)$ is said to be \emph{trivial} if every left exact category with $M$-closed relations is a preorder, i.e., any two parallel morphisms in the category coincide.
-It is not difficult to see that any preorder has $M$-closed relations for any non-empty matrix~$M$, so: \begin{enumerate}[label=(\roman*)] \item Non-empty trivial matrices are precisely those matrices for which the matrix class $\mathsf{mclex}\{M\}$ of left exact categories with $M$-closed relations matches with the collection of left exact preorders. \end{enumerate} To say something about the empty matrices, first let us set what we mean by an `empty matrix'.
+A matrix $M\in\M(n,m,k)$ is said to be \emph{trivial} if every finitely complete category with $M$-closed relations is a preorder, i.e., any two parallel morphisms in the category coincide.
+It is not difficult to see that any preorder has $M$-closed relations for any non-empty matrix~$M$, so: \begin{enumerate}[label=(\roman*)] \item Non-empty trivial matrices are precisely those matrices $M$ for which the matrix class $\mathsf{mclex}\{M\}$ of finitely complete categories with $M$-closed relations matches with the collection of finitely complete preorders. \end{enumerate} To say something about the empty matrices, first let us set what we mean by an `empty matrix'.
 Formally, elements of each $\M(n,m,k)$ are functions $\{1,\dots,n\}\times\{1,\dots,m\}\to\{0,\dots,k-1\}$.
 Since $n$ and $k$ are considered to be positive, empty matrices arise when $m=0$.
-Applying the definition of $M$-closedness to this case, we get: \begin{enumerate}[resume, label=(\roman*)] \item When $m=0$, since matrix properties on left exact categories are invariant under duplication of rows, a left exact category $\mathbb{C}$ has $M$-closed relations if and only if for any monomorphism $r\colon R\rightarrowtail C$ and for any morphism $x\colon X\to C$, we have $ru=x$ for some morphism~$u$.
-This is equivalent to saying that any monomorphism in $\mathbb{C}$ is an isomorphism (just consider the case when $x=1_C$), which in turn is equivalent to $\mathbb{C}$ being equivalent to the single morphism category, i.e, the terminal category. \end{enumerate} With the observation~\ref{triviality m=0}, we have completely described the matrix classes of left exact categories determined by empty matrices.
+Applying the definition of $M$-closedness to this case, we get: \begin{enumerate}[resume, label=(\roman*)] \item When $m=0$, since matrix properties on finitely complete categories are invariant under duplication of rows, a finitely complete category $\mathbb{C}$ has $M$-closed relations if and only if for any monomorphism $r\colon R\rightarrowtail C$ and for any morphism $x\colon X\to C$, we have $ru=x$ for some morphism~$u$.
+This is equivalent to saying that any monomorphism in $\mathbb{C}$ is an isomorphism (just consider the case when $x=1_C$).
+Considering the equaliser of two parallel morphisms, this implies that such a category is a preorder.
+Therefore, any morphism is a monomorphism, and thus an isomorphism.
+Considering the product of two objects $X$ and~$Y$, we know that $\mathbb{C}(X,Y)$ is not empty and is thus a singleton set.
+Therefore, if $m=0$, $\mathsf{mclex}\{M\}$ is the collection of categories equivalent to the single morphism category, i.e, the terminal category. \end{enumerate} With the observation~\ref{triviality m=0}, we have completely described the matrix classes of finitely complete categories determined by empty matrices.
 Moreover, observations~\ref{triviality first observation} and~\ref{triviality m=0} combine to the following:

-\begin{lemma} A matrix $M$ is trivial if and only if $\mathsf{mclex}\{M\}$ is the collection of all left exact preorders or the collection of preorders with a single isomorphism class of objects, the second case occurring if and only if $M$ is empty. \end{lemma}
+\begin{lemma} A matrix $M$ is trivial if and only if $\mathsf{mclex}\{M\}$ is the collection of all finitely complete preorders or the collection of preorders with a single isomorphism class of objects, the second case occurring if and only if $M$ is empty. \end{lemma}